 For employees who open FMLA or disability benefit claims, an employer would normally send an eligibility notice along with a Certification of Health Care Provider form to validate the leave necessity.
 Under the FMLA, the employee has fifteen days to return the certification form and disability plans usually have deadlines as well.

 However, natural disasters like hurricanes are considered extenuating circumstances.
-Thus, employers and administrators must be prepared to extend paperwork deadlines or waive a paperwork requirement altogether, and, if applicable, re-certify the leave in six months.
+So employers and administrators must be prepared to extend paperwork deadlines or waive a paperwork requirement altogether, and, if applicable, re-certify the leave in six months.
 For ERISA claims, natural disaster-caused delays are likely good reason to extend decision deadlines.
 In addition, because mail delivery may be halted and power outages may continue impact people’s ability to access email or forms on the internet for weeks, be prepared to resend eligibility and form notices to those in the impacted areas.
+Be flexible, and don’t deny claims lightly.

 Adapting your approach to disability benefits pay